 3. Conceptual Foundations and Boundaries of Circular Animal Husbandry

-Circular animal husbandry is best understood as the deliberate organisation of biomass, nutrient, energy and information flows so that livestock perform functions that cannot be achieved as efficiently through direct human use or lower-impact alternatives.
+Circular animal husbandry is best understood as the deliberate organization of biomass, nutrients, energy, and information flows so that livestock perform functions that cannot be achieved as efficiently through direct human use or lower-impact alternatives.
 The concept begins with resource quality.
 Human-edible grain, soymeal and land suitable for food crops have high opportunity costs, whereas permanent grassland, crop residues, unavoidable food-processing co-products and some former foodstuffs have lower direct value for human nutrition.
 Animals add circular value when they convert these lower-opportunity-cost resources into food and co-products without creating disproportionate emissions, nutrient surpluses or welfare costs (Mottet et al., 2017; van Zanten et al., 2019; Wilkinson, 2011).

 This definition differs from simple recycling.
 Recycling describes a return flow, while circularity also concerns prevention, value retention, cascading use and regeneration.
-A tonne of edible food diverted prematurely to animal feed is not necessarily a circular success if avoidable loss could have been prevented or the food could have been redistributed.
+A tonne of edible food diverted prematurely to animal feed is not necessarily a circular success if the loss could have been avoided or the food redistributed.
 Likewise, burning a nutrient-rich residue for energy may destroy value that could have been retained through feed or fertiliser use.
-Circular bioeconomy principles therefore favour a cascade in which prevention and direct human use take precedence, followed by safe feed use, material or biochemical recovery, nutrient recycling and finally energy recovery for fractions that cannot be retained at higher value (Muscat et al., 2021).
+Circular bioeconomy principles therefore favor a cascade in which prevention and direct human use take precedence, followed by safe feed use, material or biochemical recovery, nutrient recycling, and finally energy recovery for fractions that cannot be retained at a higher value (Muscat et al., 2021).
 The ordering is conditional rather than absolute because perishability, contamination, logistics and local nutrient demand can change the preferable pathway.

 Three boundaries determine whether circular claims are credible.
 The first is the system boundary: farm-level closure can conceal imported feed, exported manure or off-site pollution.
-The second is the counterfactual: environmental credit is justified only when a recovered feed, fertiliser, fuel or material actually displaces a conventional product.
+The second is the counterfactual: environmental credit is justified only when a recovered feed, fertilizer, fuel, or material actually displaces a conventional product.
 The third is the spatial and temporal boundary: nutrients recycled in the wrong region, season or form may remain pollutants.
 Circular performance must therefore be assessed across the relevant food-system territory and over sufficient time to capture soil accumulation, infrastructure lock-in and market responses.
 These requirements explain why apparently similar circular interventions produce divergent life-cycle results (Goglio et al., 2023; Goldáraz-Salamero et al., 2025).

 Livestock species also differ in their circular roles.
-Ruminants can utilise cellulose-rich forage and residues but produce enteric methane and may require substantial land.
+Ruminants can utilize cellulose-rich forage and residues, but produce enteric methane and may require substantial land.
 Pigs and poultry convert concentrated co-products efficiently but have tighter nutritional requirements and, in many systems, depend heavily on human-edible feed.
 No species is intrinsically circular.
 Performance depends on ration composition, land type, stocking density, productivity, health, manure management and the fate of co-products.
 Net food contribution, rather than feed conversion ratio alone, is therefore a more informative indicator because it distinguishes conversion of human-edible inputs from conversion of biomass that people cannot or should not consume (Ertl et al., 2016; Wilkinson, 2011).

 Table 1 summarises the distinctions that prevent circularity from becoming an imprecise label.
 Its central implication is that every circular claim needs an explicit resource hierarchy, boundary, counterfactual and safeguard.
 Without these elements, a higher recycling rate can coexist with greater absolute resource use or pollution.